Interbotix / WidowX

 Company Introduction: Trossen Robotics

-Trossen Robotics is a robotics company founded in 2005 by Matt Trossen, supplying robot hardware to research labs and educational institutions for over 20 years1.
+Trossen Robotics is a robotics company founded circa 2004-2005 by Matt Trossen, supplying robot hardware to research labs and educational institutions for over 20 years1.
 They manufacture and distribute research manipulators, unmanned ground vehicles (UGV), and ML/AI integrated research kits, and are particularly famous for their Interbotix brand utilizing ROBOTIS Dynamixel servos.

 By supplying hardware for the ALOHA project and Open X-Embodiment dataset, they have established a central position in the Embodied AI research community.